Resource Centre for the Arts:

 A Concise History

-RCA was created in 1979 as an artist-run, community-based organization that fosters the development and showcasing of indigenous Newfoundland art and artists.
+RCA was created in 1979 as an artist-run, community-based organization that fosters the development and showcasing of Newfoundland art and artists.
 RCA boasts impressive accomplishments including:

 - 1976 – The building was bought by the Resource Foundation for the Arts (RFA).